IceLuna/Eagle/docs/source/components.rst

 3. `Attenuation Radius`.
 Can be used to limit light's influence.
 Make it as small as possible for better performance.

-4. `Does affect world`.
+4. `Affects world`.
 Can be used to completely disable a light.

-5. `Does cast shadows`.
+5. `Casts shadows`.
 Whenever you don't really need it, disable it to save on performance and GPU memory.

 6. `Visualize Radius`.